-Chandrababu Naidu, son Nara Lokesh under house arrest ahead of Atmakur rally
+Chandrababu Naidu attempts to defy house arrest, police lock main gate

 YSRCP to counter TDP rally

 To counter the TDP's 'Chalo Atmakur' march, the YSRCP has decided to stage its own protest with victims of the attacks by TDP leaders.

 Alleging that the TDP was only seeking to create a scene using "paid artists," the YSRC too gave a call for 'Chalo Atmakuru' but police denied permission to both sides and clamped prohibitory orders under Section 144 Cr PC.

 A large police force has been deployed in Atmakuru and also in Palnadu region to prevent untoward incidents.